fileVal Tradeoffs

 There are two variations on fileVal.

 The first presumes that the environments (namespaces) returned by scheme-report-environment are mutable, which is not required by the R5RS standard.
 An advantage of this fileVal is that the user and the resulting modules can not interfere with each other via a shared top level namespace.
-Mischief such as (set! car 0) or (define cdr car) impacts only the module that performs the misdeed.
+Vandalism such as (set! car 0) or (define cdr car) impacts only the guilty module.

 The second creates no new environments and evaluates the text of the modules in the caller’s environment.
 This means that: